 The visibility argument specifies the address ranges that the client will access.
 By default it is set to include all addresses.
-In this example, we set it to contain a single address range AddressSet (0x10000, 0xffff), which means that the client will only be able to access addresses from 0x10000 to 0x1fff. normally do not specify this, but it can help downstream crossbar generators optimize the hardware by not arbitrating the client to managers with address ranges that don't overlap with its visibility.
+In this example, we set it to contain a single address range AddressSet (0×10000 , $0 \times ffff$), which means that the client will only be able to access addresses from 0×10000 to 0×10000 to 0×10000 to managers with address ranges that don't overlap with its visibility.

-Inside your lazy module implementation, you can call node.out to get a list of bundle/edge pairs.
+Inside your lazy module implementation, you can call node out to get a list of bundle/edge pairs.
 If you used the TLHelper, you only specified a single client edge, so this list will only have one pair.